-- 44.-(1) A poll on a resolution may be demanded- - (a) in advance of the general meeting where it is to be put to the vote, or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - (2) A poll may be demanded by- - (a) the chairman of the meeting; - (b) the directors; - (c) two or more persons having the right to vote on the resolution; or - (d) a person or persons representing not less than one tenth of the total voting rights of all the shareholders having the right to vote on the resolution. - (3) A demand for a poll may be withdrawn if- - (a) the poll has not yet been taken, and - (b) the chairman of the meeting consents to the withdrawal.
+- (1) A poll on a resolution may be demanded: - (a) in advance of the general meeting where it is to be put to the vote; or - (b) at a general meeting, either before a show of hands on that resolution or immediately after the result of a show of hands on that resolution is declared. - (2) A poll may be demanded at any general meeting by any qualifying person (as defined in section 318 of the Companies Act 2006) present and entitled to vote at the meeting. - (3) A demand for a poll may be withdrawn if: - (a) the poll has not yet been taken; and - (b) the chairman of the meeting consents to the withdrawal.